Jonahcr7/valentine-invitation/README.md

 Hi!
 I'm [Jonás Custodio - @jonahcr7]() nice to meet you.

 ## About me
-I really like and enjoy what I do,
-Soy una persona apasionada por mi profesión, con una excelente capacidad de organización y facilidad para trabajar en equipo.
-I consider myself highly adaptable to different environments and always focused on achieving goals.
+I really like and enjoy what I do, I consider myself highly adaptable to different environments and always focused on achieving goals.
 In addition, I have knowledge of various programming languages ​​such as Java, JavaScript, PHP, among others.
 I have a strong interest in software development and data analysis.

 ## Collaboration
 I am interested in collaborating with you on exciting and challenging projects.
 Together we can achieve great things!